ZhengZhuorui/Y86/README.md

 # Y86
-This is a Y86 simulator according CSAPP
+This is a parallel Y86 simulator according CSAPP